-Cincinnati Medical Malpractice Attorney Reviewing Breast Cancer Misdiagnosis cases
+Cincinnati Medical Malpractice Attorney Reviewing Breast Cancer Misdiagnosis lawsuits and delayed cancer treatment cases

 A medical malpractice case may provide answers to questions that the physician or hospital have been unwilling to provide, as well as provide for compensation for the misdiagnosis of cancer and all injuries that were caused by the delay in diagnosis and delay in treatment.